 Case Management: Offenders will be assigned to a specific Case Manager, dependent upon their cell assignment.
 Case Management staff is responsible for the classification needs of offender management.
-Case Managers make rounds, meaningful contacts and are also available through the offender "Request for Interview" slip.
-Case Managers will outline the requirements for successful reintegration into lower security level facilities in accordance with AR 650-103, Administrative Segregation.
+CSP Case Managers make weekly rounds and are also available through the offender "Request for Interview" slip.
 Case Management will monitor progress and maintain a continuous record of the events of incarceration to include program participation and institutional behavior.